VirtualSMS

 Does MCP work without an AI agent?

-Technically you can call MCP from a non-AI client (any HTTP client can issue MCP tool calls) but it is rarely the right choice.
-MCP's value is the automatic exposure of tools to AI assistants without glue code.
-If there is no AI in the loop, the REST API is more direct, lower-latency, and exposes the same operations.
-We recommend MCP only when an AI is the orchestrator.
+Technically any HTTP client can issue MCP tool calls, but this is rarely the right choice.
+MCP's value is exposing tools automatically to AI assistants without writing glue code.
+Without an AI in the loop, the REST API is more direct, lower-latency, and exposes identical operations.
+Use MCP only when an AI assistant — Claude, Cursor, Continue.dev, Cline, or similar — is the orchestrator.

 VirtualSMS